camille2019/Women-Capital-Trial-Analysis/README.md

 ## How to Run
+- Use MaxQDA_Term_Extraction.ipynb and files in key_term_supporting folder to construct keyword list, or use provided key term list
 - normalize and one hot encode metadata of men and women with propensity_metadata.ipynb
 - preprocess and bootstrap keyword metrics with bootstrap_result.ipynb (formerly reimplementation.ipynb)
 - visualize results for matched groups with Result_visualizations.ipynb